Artoria2e5/SATSMARTDriver.kext/README.md

 `smartctl` should remain able to detect the model and use model-appropriate interpretations of raw SMART values.

-The `.plugin` file is *only* a library for the demo programs.
-You will not need it.
+The `.plugin` file is required for `smartctl`, which calls on the plugin interface to connect.

 ### Compile